ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 This point is demonstrated with one of the provided  examples: While the PtyProcess is currently not available on Windows (it's a TODO), Terminal widget can be compiled, run, and used on Windows, or on other supported platforms, as an SSH terminal with no code modification required on Windows and Linux.
 (See the *Examples* section.)

 - **Terminal package is designed with simplicity in mind.**
- A fully-fledged terminal emulation requires less than s50 LoC.
+ A fully-fledged terminal emulation requires less than 50 sLoC.
 In fact, the first basic example provided with the package is only a single file with 31 sLoC, and it can run complex/heavy applications such as GNU Emacs, vim, Lynx web browser (with mouse tracking), and even [mapscii](https://github.com/rastapasta/mapscii), an OpenStreetMap implementation for  [xterm](https://invisible-island.net/xterm/) compatible virtual terminal emulators, with ease.
 (See the *Examples* section)
 - **Terminal package combines simplicity with configurability.**
 Although it is easy to use and requires very little coding, Terminal ctrl is by no means restrictive.
 It it highly configurable.
 - **Terminal widget is a regular ctrl.**